Report of the Snowmass 2021 Collider Implementation Task Force: Introduction

-As part of the preparation for the Snowmass'21 planning exercise the Accelerator Frontier group established an Implementation Task Force (ITF) to evaluate the proposed future accelerator projects for performance, technology readiness, schedule, cost, and environmental impact.
-Much of the work of ITF builds on the recently published report "European Strategy for Particle Physics - Accelerator R\&D Roadmap"\cite{Mounet:European_roadmap}.
+While being arguably among the largest and the most complex scientific instruments, colliders are essential research tools for particle physics \cite{shiltsev2021modern}.
+Numerous future collider proposal were discussed in the course of the US high energy physics community strategic planning exercise {\it Snowmass'21} \cite{Snowmass21}.
+As part of the the Snowmass'21, the Accelerator Frontier (AF) group established an Implementation Task Force (ITF) to evaluate the proposed future accelerator projects for performance, technology readiness, schedule, cost, and environmental impact.
+Part of the work of ITF builds on the recently published report "European Strategy for Particle Physics - Accelerator R\&D Roadmap"\cite{Mounet:European_roadmap}.